bonusly/cadooz/README.md

 ## Publishing

 This is a public repo, so we don't need to publish the gem in order to pull the changes into an application.
-Add this line to your Gemfile to get this gem: `gem "filereaderjs", github: "bonusly/filereaderjs"`
+Add this line to your Gemfile to get this gem: `gem "cadooz", github: "bonusly/cadooz"`

-When you have changes that you want to pull into an app (i.e. something you would publish as a new version), you can just run `bundle update filereaderjs` in the repo.
+When you have changes that you want to pull into an app (i.e. something you would publish as a new version), you can just run `bundle update cadooz` in the repo.

 ## License